openhab/org.openhab.binding.zwave/doc/qubino/zmnhda_0_0.md

 ### Parameter 66: Dimming time when key pressed

 Dimming time when key pressed
-Time of moving the Dimmer between min. and max dimming values by continues hold of push button I1.

-Default value 3 (Dimming time between min. and max. dimming values is 3s)

- 1- 255 = 1 second – 255 seconds
+<p&gtTime of moving the Dimmer between min. and max dimming values by continues hold of push button I1.</p&gt <p&gtDefault value 3 (Dimming time between min. and max. dimming values is 3s)</p&gt <p&gt 1- 255 = 1 second – 255 seconds</p&gt
 Values in the range 1 to 255 may be set.

 The manufacturer defined default value is ```3```.